The Medicine of Forest Therapy

 Forest therapy is not only an individual practice; it flourishes in community.
 When we gather together, something extraordinary happens: the forest speaks not just to us as individuals, but through us to one another.

 What one person shares may be exactly what someone else needed to hear.
-A noticing of light through the trees, a story of stillness, or a moment of gratitude can land in another’s heart as if it were their own.
 Sometimes we search for words and cannot find them, then someone else speaks, and it gives voice to what was already stirring inside us.

 In this way, awareness becomes communal medicine.
 Each person’s noticing is a gift, expanding the circle of experience, opening new pathways of connection.